NYULibraries/dlts-enm-verifier/README.md

 ## Notes on sorting of topic names

-Topic names are sorted to make debugging easier and diff reports more readable.
 Note that `enm-verifier` is not verifying the correctness of ENM ordering.
 The ENM custom sort specified in [NYUP-376](https://jira.nyu.edu/jira/browse/NYUP-376) is something that is implemented outside of TCT, so it doesn't make sense to